brenden-DS/Coffee_Shop_Performance_Analysis/README.md

 ### Data Preprocessing:
 Data cleaning was performed using Python’s pandas library in a Jupyter Notebook.
 Steps included:
-- Handling missing values by imputation or removal.
+- Handling missing values by imputation.
 - Identifying and eliminating duplicate entries.
 - Standardizing date and time formats for consistency across the dataset.